Panday-Ichihara/Panday-Skins/Panday.md

 * [**Yukari Twitch**](https://www.twitch.tv/yukariiyakumo)

-Discord: **Yukari Yakumo#7008** | DM me or @ me in Yukari's discord if I'm missing any or if any links are broken thx
+Discord: **Panday** | DM me or @ me in Yukari's discord if I'm missing any or if any links are broken thx

 Elements used: alivemaster/panday/Darriuswashere/ (and many others) (lots of elements used.)